-Should a medically-trained staff member at a senior living facility watch an elderly woman pass out, and not do anything to revive her?
+Should a medically-trained staff member at a senior living facility watch an elderly woman pass out and do nothing to revive her?

-This is the question facing the entire elder care community in the wake of the shocking death of 87-year-old Lorraine Bayless, who collapsed at Glenwood Gardens, an independent living facility in Bakersfield, California.
+This is a question the entire elder care community has grappled with in the years since the shocking death of 87-year-old Lorraine Bayless.
+She collapsed in the dining room at Glenwood Gardens, an independent living facility in Bakersfield, California.

 After Bayless lost consciousness, a staff member called 911 and was connected with emergency dispatcher, Tracey Halvorson.